Chapter 3: About our Sun-Mars binary system

 In view of all the above considerations, we may thus formulate a set of peculiar properties which distinguish a 'moon' from a 'planet':

-2. Moons rotate exceptionally slowly around their own axes – compared with all other known celestial bodies.
+- Moons rotate exceptionally slowly around their own axes – compared with all other celestial bodies.

-In the next chapter, I will illustrate the basic configuration of the TYCHOS model - and introduce you to the interactive TYCHOSIUM 3D simulator; although it may seem somewhat premature to unveil it at this early stage of the book, I believe it is necessary in order for the reader to get a general overview of the TYCHOS' general configuration before tackling the successive chapters.
+In the next chapter, I will illustrate the basic configuration of the TYCHOS model - and introduce you to the interactive TYCHOSIUM 3D simulator.
+Although it may seem somewhat premature to unveil it at this early stage of the book, I believe it is necessary in order for the reader to get a general overview of the TYCHOS' geometric configuration before tackling the successive chapters.